sheilbronn/rtl2mqtt/README.md

 This is an heavily modified and enhanced version of the *Rtl2MQTT* script originally derived from https://github.com/roflmao/rtl2mqtt.

-It transforms the data from a SDR receiving software (rtl_433) to MQTT messages.
+It transforms the data from a SDR receiving software ([rtl_433](https://github.com/merbanan/rtl_433)) to MQTT messages.
 It cleans the data, reduces unnecessary field and duplicates.
-Logging eases search for problems.
+More logging facilities ease searching for problems.

 Main areas of modifications and enhancements are:
  * Introduced command line options allowing for more flexibility (See source code for usage)